firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-65/2019-03-19-hands-made-for-weaving-with-nails-sharp-as-claws.md

 Even the folk had changed.
 She didn’t mind the different clothes and hair – those styles never stayed long.
 It was their reaction to her presence.
 Once, they’d have avoided her, crossing the street to not have her steps cross theirs.
 Now, they followed her at a distance, pointing fingers and little boxes at her, and laughing behind their hands.
 Unsettled by their attention, she wondered how long she’d sat alone in the blue house overlooking the sea.

 This town was new and unfamiliar, but yet again, the folk here had judged her as apart from them.
-They did not understand their speech, but at least she could make sense of the signs and maps with some effort.
+She did not understand their speech, but at least she could make sense of the signs and maps with some effort.

 How was she supposed to find the baby among all this?
 Even the feel of magic had left this place.
 She kept walking the stone, resolute in her task, sand crunching beneath her.